 Setting WordPress minimum password length

-The minimum password length makes sure your users password doesn’t go under a certain number of characters.
+The minimum password length makes sure a user’s password doesn’t go under a certain number of characters.
 Once you define this under the General Settings tab in Profile Builder, the minimum password length notice and verification will be enabled on all registration forms.

 The thing is a long password isn’t necessarily a strong one.
 The strength of a password is not simply based on the number of characters, but on much more complex factors.